fortierq/mtgscan-app/README.md

 # Usage

-Load an image or select an URL to get the decklistand an image displaying recognized cards.
+Load an image or select an URL to get the decklist and an image displaying recognized cards.

 # RESTful API